autodatadirect/redux-manifest/README.md

 # Redux Manifest

-Redux Manifest is a paginated table built for react and redux designed to be backed by an asyncronous service.
+Redux Manifest is a paginated table built for react and redux designed to be backed by an asynchronous service.
 To make this work in a generic fashion, it dispatches two actions to obtain the data to display: `@@redux-manifest/REFRESH_DATA` and `@@redux-manifest/REFRESH_COUNT`.
 It is up to the system implementing the manifest to handle these actions, if they are left unhandled the manifest will not load.

-The `@@redux-manifest/REFRESH_DATA` action is handled by dispatching a `@@redux-manifest/SET_DATA` action and the `@@redux-manifest/REFRESH_COUNT` action is hanled by dispatching a `@@redux-manifest/SET_COUNT`.
-If there is an error retrieveing the data for either of these actions a `@@redux-manifest/SET_ERROR` action should be dispatched.
+The `@@redux-manifest/REFRESH_DATA` action is handled by dispatching a `@@redux-manifest/SET_DATA` action and the `@@redux-manifest/REFRESH_COUNT` action is handled by dispatching a `@@redux-manifest/SET_COUNT`.
+If there is an error retrieving the data for either of these actions a `@@redux-manifest/SET_ERROR` action should be dispatched.

 The data is expected to be returned as an array of entry objects on the `@@redux-manifest/SET_DATA` action.
 The manifest uses a definition object, a required manifest prop, to transform the entry objects into the columns of a row in the manifest table.